ClassOrg-Data-Sci-F2024/L1Arb-Eng-Articles-Analysis/progress_report.md

 ### License

 According to the terms of the Creative Commons [license](https://creativecommons.org/licenses/by-nc-sa/4.0/), "*If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.*".
 This means that the license I choose must be the same as the one used by Vercellotti and TalkBank, specifically **CC BY-NC-SA 4.0**.

+## 3rd Progress Report

+I have created a list of mass nouns to tag the mass nouns in the data.
+This was necessery because the POS tagger does not mark mass nouns and tags them similarly to count singular nouns, which caused issues when extracting contexts of indefinite article use.
+Onec that was done, I extracted the target contexts for correct, incorrect, and null article use for low-intermediate, high-intermediate, and low-advanced participants.
+I then put the extracted contexts into a data frame for each level and added a column for the level and use category (correct, incorrect, null).
+This was to make it easier for me to put all the contexts from all three levels into a column and add two columns for level and use category.
+This final data frame will be used for the analysis.
+See the [pipeline](Data_pipeline) for details.

+Since the goal is determine whether Arabic overtly marks indefiniteness, a count of the indefinite contexts should help answer this.
+If null has the most occurrences, than it is likely that Arabic does not overtly/morphologically mark indefiniteness.